FriedOrange/Quasar-font/README.txt

 * * *

-This font was inspired by geometric typefaces of the Bauhaus school.
-A key design principle of mine was to avoid diagonal lines, leading to the use of many curves.
-What else is known for its roundness?
-The celestial radio sources known as quasars derive their energy from black holes, which are some of the roundest things in the universe behind neutron stars.
-(Okay, it was a bit of a stretch to make this one fit my naming scheme of words beginning with Q, but the word Quasar does serve as an excellent demonstration of its design characteristics!).

-Quasar comes in two styles, both as variable fonts with weight ranging from Thin to Black:

-- Open: with small openings in the counters of letters like a, b, et cetera, much like the 20th-century typefaces which inspired this one.
-- Closed: with more conventional, closed counters in those letters, lending this style a more contemporary appearance.

-Quasar replaces my previous fonts, both unfinished and previously unreleased: QS Round (2018) and QS Rotund (2019).
-[3].

 This is my take on a Bauhaus-style geometric typeface.
 It was a bit of a stretch to make this one fit my naming scheme of words beginning with Q; I settled on “Quasar”, as that term not only evokes space age retrofuturism, but serves as an excellent demonstration of the font’s design characteristics.
 A key design principle was to avoid diagonal lines, often leading to the use of curves in their place—note the handwritten-style letters x, y and z.

 Quikscript is already known for having several letters that are simple reflections or rotations of others, like Age and Ice.
 The strict geometric construction of Quasar created a few more such instances, like Zhivago, Mime, Fife and Valve.
 The self-imposed ban on diagonals resulted in Win-win and Whitewheat becoming completely vertical, and therefore simple transformations of Tut and Deed, respectively.
 I originally wanted Thoth and Thither to be a reflection and translation of Shush, respectively, but this would have resulted in confusion between Thoth and Pipe, so I opted for a symmetrical design for them.